 Restaurants in New Orleans

-Known for its use of Cajun pepper, tropical fruits and spices, dining out in New Orleans is an exciting sensory experience not to be missed.
-The melting pot cuisine known as Creole incorporates French, Spanish, Mediterranean, Caribbean and African flavours as well as the hearty and comforting tastes of the American Deep South.
+Known for its use of Cajun pepper, tropical fruits, and spices, dining out in New Orleans is an exciting sensory experience.
+Creole cuisine is a melting pot, incorporating French, Spanish, Mediterranean, Caribbean and African flavours, as well as hearty comfort food from the Deep South.

-New Orleans has its own special take on the sandwich, which comes in two varieties: po'boys, served on a round French loaf and packed to the rafters with beef, oysters, shrimp, gravy and all the trimmings; and muffalettas, huge Italian loaves stuffed with cold meats and olive salad.
+New Orleans has its own special take on the sandwich, which comes in two varieties.
+Po'boys, served on a round French loaf and packed to the rafters with beef, oysters, shrimp, gravy and all the trimmings.
+Muffalettas are huge Italian loaves stuffed with cold meats and olive salad.

-One of the grand old classic New Orleans restaurants, Arnaud's offers a taste of history along with its ambitious menu.
-Named after its founder, Count Arnaud Cazenave (immortalised in a portrait on the wall), Arnaud's glitters with chandeliers, leaded windows and a mosaic floor.
+A classic old restaurant in New Orleans, grand Arnaud's offers a taste of history along with its ambitious menu.
+Arnaud's glitters with chandeliers, leaded windows and a mosaic floor, all look over by a portrait of the founder, Count Arnaud Cazenave.
 The eatery consists of 13 buildings in the French Quarter, including a brasserie, bistro, grill bar and banqueting halls.
-The formal main restaurant requires a jacket, and offers raved-about fish dishes, as well as traditional favourites like filet mignon.
-Open daily for dinner and brunch on Sundays.
+The main restaurant requires formal attire as one needs to look their best when sampling its celebrated fish dishes, as well as traditional favourites like filet mignon.
+Open daily for and brunch on Sundays.

 Address: 813 Bienville Street, French Quarter

 An institution on Bourbon Street, Galatoire's has been serving up French-Creole specialities since 1905 and still uses many of the original recipes.
-Starched white linen and shiny crystal set the tone in this establishment where tradition reigns and locals and visitors return again and again to enjoy the fresh local seafood.
-Open Tuesday to Saturday for lunch and dinner.
+Starched white linen and shiny crystal set the tone in this establishment where tradition reigns and New Orleans fine dining shows off.
+Locals and visitors return again and again, usually to enjoy the fresh local seafood.
 Galatoire's requires business casual dress for lunch, and jackets for men starting at 5pm.
 No shorts or t-shirts.
+Open Tuesday to Saturday for lunch and dinner.

 Address: 209 Bourbon Street, French Quarter

-The sounds of jazz music and the beautiful skyline of downtown New Orleans provide a wonderful backdrop for a moonlight dinner cruise on the mighty Mississippi River, aboard the Steamboat Natchez.
-The cost of the two hour cruise is inclusive of a traditional southern buffet dinner, departing from the Toulouse Street Wharf, opposite Jackson Square in the heart of the French Quarter, at 7pm.
+The sounds of jazz music and the beautiful skyline of downtown New Orleans provide a wonderful backdrop for a moonlight dinner cruise.
+Upon the mighty Mississippi River, diners sit aboard the Steamboat Natchez.
+The cost of the two-hour cruise includes a traditional southern buffet dinner.
+A Sunday brunch option at 11am is also available, with a mouth-watering buffet menu.
+Cruises depart from the Toulouse Street Wharf, opposite Jackson Square in the heart of the French Quarter.

 Along the historic Saint Charles Avenue, Herbsaint respects its location's culinary history.
-The name gives a clue to the patron seasoning of this French and Louisiana blend of fine dining.
-An esteemed award winning chef and classic meals betray the restaurants' casual atmosphere with an extensive French wine selection that can class up any of the delicious gumbo dishes.
-Reservations are advised.
+The name gives a clue to the seasoning of this French and Louisianian blend of fine dining, along with more rural and rustic aspects of Italian cooking.
+An esteemed, award-winning chef and menu of classic dishes betray the restaurants' casual atmosphere, and an extensive French wine selection puts a classy spin on the delicious gumbo dishes.
+Reservations are advisable.

 Address: 701 St. Charles Avenue